open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-propagator-env-carrier/README.md

 ```

 `EnvironmentGetter` snapshots `process.env` when it is constructed.
 Later
 changes to `process.env` are not reflected in that getter.
+Only environment
+variables whose names are already normalized are included in the snapshot.

 ## Key Normalization